microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 * A ray tracing `Parameter`, `Attributes`, or `Payload` parameter structures.
 * A work graph record.

-While this describes where long vecgtors can be used and later sections will describe how, implementations may specify best practices in certain uses for optimal performance.
+While this describes where long vectors can be used and later sections will describe how, implementations may specify best practices in certain uses for optimal performance.

 #### Constructing vectors